 It was named after Albert Edward, then the Prince of Wales.
 It was not navigated until the RCMP patrol of Sgt Larsen in 1944.
 It has since become the preferred route of large vessels making the passage.

 Located at the mouth of the Coppermine River to the southwest of Victoria Island on the Coronation Gulf, Kugluktuk is the western most community in Nunavut.
-Disembark here and spend time exploring on your own or transfer to the airport to continue your homeward journey.
+Coppermine reverted to its original Inuinnaqtun name—Kugluktuk, meaning “place of moving waters”—on January 1st, 1996.
+The Coppermine River itself is designated a Canadian Heritage River for the important role it played as an exploration and fur trade route.
+Copper deposits along the river attracted the first explorers to the area.
+Disembark here and make your way to the airport to meet your charter flight home.

 |Quad||Triple||Interior Twin||Exterior Twin||Main Twin||Comfort Twin||Select Twin||Superior Twin||Junior Suite||Suite|